Cheap Auto Insurance for High-Risk Drivers in 2025

 Pros

-- Safe Driving Discount: Geico high-risk insurance qualifies for a 15% discount after completing a driver improvement program and maintaining a clean record following an incident.
+• Safe Driving Discount: Geico, one of the top high-risk insurance companies, offers a 15% discount after completing a driver improvement course and keeping a clean record post-incident.

 Cons